dennisorlando/lifemap/abstract/abstract0.md

 with each other.
 That means the first requirement of this project and the only foundation from where to start is this one:
 >1.
 It has to have, at least, nodes connected with lines

+#### Main problematic

+With huge mind maps, there's the problem that